 Creating a brand online these days requires a mesh between your personal brand and your company brand.
-When it comes down to it, having a brand is something that’s a little bit invisible.
-A brand lives inside of your consumers’ minds.
+When it comes down to it, a brand is a bit invisible.
+It lives inside of your consumers’ minds.
 It’s how they feel and how they think about your company when they’re not being directly marketed to.
-When you think about marketing, those are the exact actions that you are taking to bring customers in, but branding, that lives inside your customer’s head.
-Having categories set up will allow you to seamlessly get the emotional appeal and that know, like, and trust factor.
+Marketing is the exact actions that you are taking to bring customers in, but branding lives inside your customer’s head.
+It’s the overall feeling you give your audience.
+Having categories set up will allow you to seamlessly get the emotional appeal and that know, like, and trust factor to strengthen your brand.

 To create your different types of categories, you need to think about how you can get different information out to people to support them during their day.
 How does your ideal client need to be supported at each different moment of the day?
 These can be some of the strongest ways to use your categories.

 - When they wake up in the morning are they someone who wants to sit down and read one of your blog posts?

 - Or are they someone who wants to be inspired by an inspirational quote?

 - When they get home from work at night, what are they doing?

 - Would they like to sit down and watch one of your YouTube videos?

 - Or do they want to unwind with a really funny meme that your company could put out?